wyxPatrick/Notes/Leetcode_note.md

 1) list.sort() or sorted():
 Python lists have a built-in list.sort() method that modifies the list in-place.
 There is also a sorted() built-in function that builds a new sorted list from an iterable.
 Both list.sort() and sorted() have a key parameter to specify a function to be called on each list element prior to making comparisons.
 The value of the 'key' parameter should be a function that takes a single argument and returns a key to use for sorting purposes.
 This technique is fast because the key function is called exactly once for each input record.
+'key' is just the function name without any parameter.
+It should only take in one parameter.
+Assuming to sort and array, the parameter for 'key' function should be each element of the array.